-Stain resistance is a fabric or fibre ability to resist being discoloured by substances accidentally brought into contact such as red wine and chocolate.
-Read more..
+Stain resistance is a fabric or fibre ability to resist being discoloured by substances accidentally brought into contacts such as red wine and chocolate.

-International Standards Organization (ISO): The ISO defined “eco-fashions” as “identifying the general environmental performance of a product within a product group based on its whole life-cycle in order to contribute to improvements in key environmental measures and to support sustainable consumption patterns.”
-The ISO is developing standards for a labeling system to identify garments that meet criteria as environmentally friendly.
-Read more..
+International Standards Organization (ISO): The ISO defined “eco-fashions” as “identifying the general environmental performance of a product within a product group based on its whole life-cycle to contribute to improvements in key environmental measures and to support sustainable consumption patterns.”

-In 2007, UK Treasury published a document by the principal author economist and banker Sir Nicholas Stern named The Stern Review on the Economics of Climate Change, shorthand for the Stern Review.
+Stern Review in 2007, UK Treasury published a document by the principal author economist and banker Sir Nicholas Stern named The Stern Review on the Economics of Climate Change, shorthand for the Stern Review.

-Stitches of jeans is not only to keep the cloth together it also serves as decoration and to create visual effects.
+Stitch setting of jeans is not only to keep the cloth together; it also serves as decoration and to create visual effects.
 For example, the stitches on the back pockets can make the hip look much smaller.
-By manipulating the texture, colors, thickness and position of these stitches settings a variety of different looks can be achieved for a pair of jeans.
+By manipulating the texture, colours, thickness and position of these stitches settings, a variety of different looks can be achieved for a pair of jeans.

 A Stochastic or random process is a term used in probability theory and is the opposite of a deterministic process.
 Deterministic events and procedures do not exist.